Indian Institute of Planning and Management: 2016

-In January 2016, IIPM withdrew all cases against Maheshwar Peri, chairman and chief executive of Careers360 when Maheshwar Peri sought to get all cases transferred to Supreme Court.
+In January 2016, IIPM withdrew all cases against Peri, chairman and chief executive of Careers360 when Peri sought to get all cases transferred to Supreme Court.

 In another setback to IIPM, University Grants Commission issued a notice on their website informing general public that IIPM is not a university and is not entitled to confer various educational degrees.

 2019

 In September 2019, Kolkata High Court was hearing of a petition of two students who claimed to have been impressed by the IIPM ads featuring actor Shahrukh Khan giving them an impression of IIPM as a trustworthy institution.
 Following this the court has asked the actor for an explanation on his relationship and business dealings with IIPM.
 In response the actor's lawyer denied claims in the petition and mentioned the actor had simply appeared in some ads for the institute.
 Meanwhile, the High court also questioned state government on why should the case have a CBI probe.